 Carpenter Falls

-Bear Swamp Creek flows out over the steep drop off creating Carpenter Falls, a 90-foot tall, single-drop waterfall.
-Carpenter Falls is exceptionally pretty, with moss-covered walls in the summer and ice-covered walls in the winter.
+Bear Swamp Creek flows out over the steep drop off, creating Carpenter Falls, a 90-foot tall, single-drop waterfall.
+Carpenter Falls is stunning, with moss-covered walls in the summer and ice-covered walls in the winter.

 Wolcott Falls